markhary/leetcode/README.md

 My purpose is to learn and document the algorithms that I come up with on my own.
 I do not find the fastest solution available online and code it up ... that defeats the purpose of this library.

+The difficulty color scheme serve only to brag that I have tried some hard problems (easy/medium/hard = green/yellow/red).
 The score color scheme helps me work harder to improve suboptimal solutions.
-The difficulty colors are otherwise meaningless other than to brag that I have tried some hard problems (those being red).

 Here is the score color key: